rebcabin/tangledown/README.md

 - README.md files should be authoritative and complete.
 README.md files that _can't_ get out of sync with code are best.

 - Let's write the README.md **first**, before we write any code, to record our thinking and reasonong, and to save the future work of reverse engineering our code.
-Writing is the best way to clarify thinking, and the *only* way to record thinking.

 - Let's recursively do this: think, write, code, (test, refactor, test, refactor, ...), rinse and repeat.
 We never think without writing it down, because otherwise we won't remember why we did what we did.